 Ways to support a loved one with MS include:

-- Helping with basic care including dressing and bathing during flares
+- helping with primary care, including dressing and bathing during flares